oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

 The simplest case is where the `HOST_PATH` provider is used.
 This can be either with one Kubernetes node, or with the `HOST_PATH` residing in shared storage available at the same location on every node (for example, on an NFS mount).
 In this case, the path used for the persistent volume must have its permission bits set to 777.

-## Verifying the results
+## Verify the results

-The script will verify that the domain was created, and will report failure if there was any error.
-However, it may be desirable to manually verify the domain, even if just to gain familiarity with the various Kubernetes objects that were created by the script.
+The create script will verify that the PV and PVC was created, and will report failure if there was any error.
+However, it may be desirable to manually verify the PV and PVC, even if just to gain familiarity with the various Kubernetes objects that were created by the script.

 ### YAML files created by the script

 The `create-pv-pvc.sh` script creates two yaml files and put them in the `/path/to/output-directory` directory.

-The following are the contents of the yaml files with the default settings.
+The following are the contents of the yaml files with the default inputs.

 Here is the content of the `weblogic-sample-pvc.yaml`.